About Impact360 Alliance

 The idea of Impact360 was crafted through a series of interdisciplinary workshops and working groups facilitated between 2013 and 2017.
-Our formation is due to collaborative efforts of a large network of researchers and practitioners, as well as resources provided by ImpactWX, NOAA, University of Oklahoma’s College of Atmospheric & Geographic Sciences, and University of Washington’s Department of Human Centered Design & Engineering.
+Our formation is due to the collaborative efforts of a large network of researchers and practitioners, as well as resources provided by ImpactWX, NOAA, University of Oklahoma’s College of Atmospheric & Geographic Sciences, and University of Washington’s Department of Human Centered Design & Engineering.
 Get to know our staff and steering committee.

 Dr. Scott Miles is an expert on disaster risk reduction, community resilience, information systems, and human centered design.
 In addition to being the Director of Impact360, he is a senior research scientist in the D

 As a social scientist with an engineering background, Dr. Miles has a strong foundation in both quantitative and qualitative analysis methods.
 Dr. Miles has received grant funding or contracts from the National Science Foundation, Natural Hazards Center, Earthquake Engineering Research Institute, Washington State Emergency Management Division, Washington State Department of Ecology, King County Office of Emergency Management, Wellington Regional Emergency Management Office, NOAA, and USGS, among others.